Dagoretti

 Dagoretti is an area in the western part of Nairobi, the capital of Kenya.
 It straddles the Nairobi and Kiambu County boundary with the Dagoretti Road Reserve marking the psychological border point heading Northerly and North-Easterly.
 Administratively it is one of eight divisions of Nairobi.
 The Dagoretti division is divided into six Locations.
-The former electoral Dagoretti Constituency had the same boundaries as the now defuct Dagoretti division.
+The former electoral Dagoretti Constituency had the same boundaries as the now defunct Dagoretti division.

+Etymology

+A possible Maasai origin of the name Dagoretti is the weed entiakuleti or Gomphocarpus physocarpus which grows around the area.
+This origin may be valid because neighbouring place-names such as Kileleshwa and Uthiru are derived from Maasai words for vegetation.